Sunday, September 07, 2008

 Magic Pants, Metavari, Super Glue, and More

 So, I’m training to walk a mini marathon…13.2 miles.
 The longest walk I’ve done so far is 8 miles, and I was ready to be done at that point.
 The longest I’ll walk prior to the big race day is 10 miles, apparently the excitement of the day is supposed to carry me over the extra 3.2 miles.
 I imagine it will.
 It’s been fun to have a goal to focus on this summer as I’ve trained for it.
 Guess I’ll have to pick up a new exercise routine once it’s over.
 That’s only natural anyway since it’s going to get cold outside.
 Our apartment complex has an exercise facility, so perhaps I’ll frequent it.
 Who knows?
 If Christin has anything to say about it, she’ll be dragging me there at 11 p.m. every so often.
 She likes her late night work outs.
 Me…not so much.
 I like to be in bed by 11 p.m.
-We shall see.
+We shall see.A week ago our small group went to see Sisterhood of the Traveling Pants 2.
+I quite enjoyed the movie and at the end found myself disappointed it was over.
+I wanted the story to just keep going.
+Alas, I guess I can’t hold out for that.
+Michelle Z. has read the book s and said the mo

 Last night Christin and I joined up with some friends at Calhoun’s Soups, Salad’s and Spirit’s to enjoy a concert by Metavari – a local band with a very unique style.
 Andy and Michelle are friends with some of the band members so that’s how Christin and I were introduced to them.
 Christin and I didn’t know what to expect, but were pleasantly surprised and quite enjoyed it.
 Here’s a brief bio (taken from their website) of the band and a better explanation than I could ever give on what their style is:

 “Formed in 2006, songs were piecemealed by airmail between the members of the band who lived in Indiana and a remaining member who was living in the Far East.
 The band recorded bits and pieces of ideas and slowly formed songs over the course of several months.
-Combined with their use of digital programming, Metavari experiments with sonic textures, self-manufactured tones and vintage equipment to develop a style that is purely organic and undeniably digital.”
+Combined with their use of digital programming, Metavari experiments with sonic textures, self-manufactured tones and vintage equipment to develop a style that is purely organic an

 Here’s a pic of Karri, Michelle H, me and Christin at the concert last night.
 It’s been so nice to have Karri back in the Fort for a couple of weeks.
 She and her husband Jim have been in Philly for school this past year and now they’re headed to Burundi for 8 months serving with World Relief.
 Karri was a part of our small group before she moved, so it was a treat to catch up with her and hang out.
 You can keep up with their African adventure on their blog: jimkarri.blogspot.com.